 Our Funds recorded one of the worst months ever in relative terms in January 2022.
 The reason for this was a dramatic style rotation from Growth to Value, one of the fastest that we have witnessed in over 30 years of managing Small & MidCap portfolios.
-The swift change in sentiment was due to a burst of global inflation, which stoked fears of interest rate rises and disproportionately hurt long duration assets, notably High Quality Growth Small & MidCap equities.
+The swift change in sentiment was due to a burst of global inflation, which stoked fears of interest rate rises and disproportionately hurt long duration assets, notably Growth Small & MidCap equities.

-The year did not get much better for Quality Growth managers as even recessionary fears mounted.
+The year did not get much better for Quality Growth managers as recessionary fears mounted.
 Exacerbated by the dreadful war in Ukraine, investors sought refuge in larger companies.
 The result was our worst year looking after investments for our clients since 2008 on an absolute basis and our worst relative year since the Eurozone crisis of 2013.
-Usually, our Portfolios hold up well in market downturns due to their high quality.
+Usually our Portfolios hold up well in market downturns due their high quality.
 Not so this time.
 The rotation out of SmallCap, Quality and Growth was a "perfect storm".
+It is never nice to report such disappointing results and for this we are sorry.